akileshjayakumar/jdbc-performance-tuning/README.md

   - Original: Involved unnecessary data retrieval and processing on the client side.
   - Solution: Streamlined to execute a single, efficient SQL query, minimizing data transfer and processing time.

+## Contributing

+Your contributions are welcome!
+If you have ideas for improvements or new features:

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature-branch`).
+3. Commit your changes (`git commit -am 'Add some feature'`).
+4. Push to the branch (`git push origin feature-branch`).
+5. Submit a pull request.

 ## Contact Information

 For more information, please reach out to me at: